Table of Contents

 But at that setting, the in-built Li-ion battery will discharge completely after one hour of constant use.

-If you use the spotlight in the lower 700 lumens setting, you will get 7 hours of use before having to recharge.There is an option for a pivoting stand.
+If you use it in the lower 700 lumens setting, you will get 7 hours of use before having to recharge.There is an option for a pivoting stand.
 You can mount this on a tripod to get some hands free use.
 But the neat feature here is the trigger lock.

 Build quality is quite good, with decent fit and finish levels across the sturdy plastic body.
 The spotlight is not waterproof, but it is still rated as water resistant.
 If you are dealing with some light showers while on the hunt, this Stanley light should be able to survive without any issues.

-Stanley FATMAX SL10LEDS
+Stanley FATMAX SL10LEDS LED Spotlight

 If you want a hunting spotlight on a budget, the SL10LEDS is an excellent option.
 The handling is convenient, thanks to the reliable pistol grip design.
-This variant gets most of the positive features available on the other FATMAX spotlight.

 It uses USB charging, and can even be charged inside your car.
 This is a fantastic feature for hunters who often do not have ready access to wall charging outlets out in the woods.
 The battery life is excellent, with up to 7 hours of run-time on offer.
 The Li-ion battery can hold the charge for 12 months.